-The total number of analyzed SeaWiFS scenes (October 1997 - June 2003) was 493 in the VE region, 268 in the SM region, 628 in the SP region, and 320 in the SD region.
+The total number of analyzed SeaWiFS scenes (October 1997-June 2003) was 493 in Ventura region, 268 in Santa Monica Bay, 628 in San Pedro Shelf region, and 320 in Orange County/San Diego region.
 During other days no SeaWiFS observations were obtained due to cloudy weather/no available data over the SCB.
 In each scene, the plume area was estimated on the basis of the area covered by waters with high nLw555 index.
-The level of nLw555 indicator value to distinguish between the plume and the ambient waters was initially unknown; the goal of the study was to select the nLw555 indicator which best characterizes the plume boundary in different regions.
-For this, we tested the "plume boundary" threshold levels within the range from 0.5 to 2.0 mW cm-2 μ m-1 sr-1; the nLw555 level bounding the plume area that best correlated with stormwater discharge was selected as a plume indicator.
+The level of nLw555 indicator value to distinguish between the plume and the ambient waters was initially unknown; the goal of the study was to select the nLw555